| 2.5.1 One of the Government's key aims is to encourage

 COMMERCIAL PREMISES SHOULD NOT ADVERSELY AFFECT THE LANDSCAPE SETTING

+OR WILDLIFE FEATURES.
 THE DISTRICT PLANNING AUTHORITY WILL, WHERE APPROPRIATE,

 USE PLANNING CONDITIONS OR SEEK TO ENTER INTO PLANNING AGREEMENTS